cjdcordeiro/charmed-mongodb-rock/README.md

 docker exec <container-name> pbm --help
 ```

-### Others tools within the ROCK
+### Others tools within the rock

-The MongoDB ROCK also packages other useful tools like `mongodb-exporter`, `mongodump`, `mongorestore`, and many other tools.
+The MongoDB rock also packages other useful tools like `mongodb-exporter`, `mongodump`, `mongorestore`, and many other tools.
 You can read more about the tools packaged in the snap by entering:
 ```
 docker exec <container-name> <tool name> --help`
 ```